Chinese literature: Classical fiction and drama

-Chinese fiction was rooted in narratives, official histories and less formal works such as the Tale of King Mu, Son of Heaven, Hainei shizhou ji, Garden of Stories, Shenyijing, Lieyi Zhuan, Bowuzhi, Xijing Zaji, Shi Yi Ji, In Search of the Supernatural and A New Account of the Tales of the World (4th and 5th centuries), and You Ming Lu, etc. Finest Flowers from the World of Letters is a 10th-century compilation of earlier works, while the Great Tang Records on the Western Regions was completed by a pilgrim to India named Xuanzang in 646.
+Chinese fiction was rooted in narratives, official histories and less formal works such as the Tale of King Mu, Son of Heaven, Hainei shizhou ji, Garden of Stories, Xinxu, Shenyijing, Lieyi Zhuan, Bowuzhi, Xijing Zaji, Shi Yi Ji, In Search of the Supernatural and A New Account of the Tales of the World (4th and 5th centuries), and You Ming Lu, etc. Finest Flowers from the World of Letters is a 10th-century compilation of earlier works, while the Great Tang Records on the Western Regions was completed by a pilgrim to India named Xuanzang in 646.
 Miscellaneous Morsels from Youyang was one of the best known collections of Literary Chinese chuanqi from the Tang dynasty, and the Taiping Guangji preserved the corpus of these Tang dynasty tales.
 There was a range of less formal works either oral or using oral conventions, such as bianwen, pingshu, and huaben, which formed background to the novel as early as the Song dynasty.
 The novel as an extended prose narrative which realistically creates a believable world of its own evolved in China and in Europe from the 14th–18th centuries, though a little earlier in China.
 Chinese audiences were more interested in history and Chinese authors generally did not present their works as fictional.
 Readers appreciated relative optimism, moral humanism, relative emphasis on group behavior, and welfare of the society.

 With the rise of monetary economy and urbanization beginning in the Song dynasty, there was a growing professionalization of entertainment fostered by the spread of printing, the rise of literacy and education.
 In both China and Europe, the novel gradually became more autobiographical and serious in exploration of social, moral, and philosophical problems.
 Chinese fiction of the late Ming dynasty and early Qing dynasty was varied, self-conscious, and experimental.